-Response - The structure is proposed to be moved to comply with the 5 feet side setbacks and the 5 feet front yard setback.
+Response - The structure is proposed to be moved to comply with the 5 feet side setbacks and to exceed the 5 feet front yard setback - the building currently sits within the east side yard setback in close proximity to a tall property fence.
 The perpendicular orientation of the building to Cooper Avenue is maintained which reinforces the traditional street grid and traditional siting of historic buildings.